Ovingham, South Australia: State and federal

 Ovingham lies in the state electoral district of Adelaide and the federal electoral division of Adelaide.

 Community

-The Bombay Bicycle Club, a themed hotel, is located on Torrens Road.
+The Ovingham Hotel is located on Torrens Road.

-The Ovingham Football Club, the local team, is located on Churchill Road.
+The Ovingham Football Club, the local team, was located on Churchill Road.
+It existed for over 100 years but folded in 2014.

 Transportation

 Roads

 Ovingham is serviced by Torrens Road, connecting the suburb to Adelaide city centre, and Park Terrace, which forms its south-eastern boundary.
 Churchill Road heads north out of the suburb.

 Public transport

 Ovingham is serviced by public transport run by the Adelaide Metro.

 Trains

-The Gawler railway line passes beside the suburb.
-The closest station is Ovingham.
-Over the last few months, the government has been building an overpass over the railway line; the overpass removes the need for the level crossing which has been there for decades.
+The Ovingham railway station sits on the boundary of the suburb of Ovingham itself and is serviced by the Gawler railway line.
+In 2023 the Torrens Road level crossing was replaced by an overpass.

 Buses

 The suburb is serviced by buses run by the Adelaide Metro.